 The Tarbox Ramblers have released two albums on the Rounder label, toured throughout North America and Europe, and shared the stage with Robert Plant, Alison Krauss, Buddy Miller, Dave Alvin and more.
-The band's songs can be heard in TV shows like Sons of Anarchy and Supernatural.
+The band's songs can be heard in the TV shows Sons of Anarchy and Supernatural.

 All Things Considered: “Homemade rock ‘n’ roll with a dose of rattlesnake venom and gospel-drenched howling.”